Traditional Plant-Based Cooking

 Notes

-1. Nutritional data is provided for guidance and is not to be used as an exact calculation as ingredients vary.
+• Nutritional data is provided for guidance and is not an exact calculation as ingredients vary.

-2. Nutrition data includes the vegan cream.
-If the cream is omitted calories are roughly 247 per bowl.
+• Nutrition data includes the plant-based cream and chives, if the cream is omitted calories are roughly 261 per bowl.

-6. Reheat by gently bringing to the boil in a saucepan, and simmering over a low heat for 2-3 minutes until piping hot.
+• Reheat by gently bringing to the boil and heat through for a minute or so, stirring, until piping hot.

 Nutrition